custom-components/ble_monitor/info.md

 {% endif %}
 {% if installed or pending_update %}

-# Changes in 1.4.0
+# Changes in 1.4.1

-- Add support for ATC firmware v2.9 and above.
+- Fix parsing of ATC BLE messages (atc1441 format in combination with extended message format).

 {% endif %}